Gateway Commercial Finance

 If you don’t qualify for bank lending, don’t want an investor, and don’t want to borrow from family and friends, what funding options are you left with?
 There’s one other solution that could be right for you.

-Invoice factoring is a unique funding solution in which you sell your outstanding invoices to a third-party company, called a factor.
+Invoice factoring is a unique funding solution in which you sell your outstanding invoices to a third-party company called a factor.
 The factor advances you a percentage of the invoice balance, usually 80 percent, but sometimes as high as 95 percent.
 The factor then collects on the invoice from your customer, deducts a small fee, and forwards you the balance.

 Perhaps the best part is that the factor isn’t concerned with your credit history.
-Rather, they’re concerned with your customer’s ability to pay the invoice.
+Instead, they’re concerned with your customer’s ability to pay the invoice.
 If your customers have solid credit and you are issuing invoices with specific payment terms, then factoring could be a good solution for you.